eltonlaw/msdvis/README.md

 ``` bash
 >>> python scrape_categories.py
 ```
 Columbia shows an example datapoint [here](https://labrosa.ee.columbia.edu/millionsong/pages/example-track-description).
-I wrote a simple web scraper using Beautiful Soup to print the categories + descriptions to avoid the hassle of going to the website each time.
-Ex.
-Output on Terminal
+I wrote a simple web scraper using Beautiful Soup to print the categories and descriptions to avoid the hassle of going to the website each time...example output in Terminal
 ![scraper](https://cloud.githubusercontent.com/assets/14999531/23847478/e851a4d8-07a8-11e7-8fdc-72e935c27a34.png)

 ## Initial Analysis